akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 _change_ the actor's message handling function to the provided `newReceive` function.
 You can imagine that before starting, your actor automatically calls `context.become(receive)`, i.e. installing the `Receive` function that is returned from `receive`.
-This is another important observation: **it is not `receive` that handles the messages, it just returns a `Receive` function that will actually handle the messages**.
+This is another important observation: **it is not `receive` that handles the messages, it returns a `Receive` function that will actually handle the messages**.

 We now have to figure out what to do in `receivedResponse`.
 First, we need to record the new result in the map `repliesSoFar` and remove the actor from `stillWaiting`.
 The next step is to check if there are any remaining actors we are waiting for.
 If there is none, we send the result of the query to the original requester and stop the query actor.
 Otherwise, we need to update the `repliesSoFar` and `stillWaiting` structures and wait for more messages.